div0man/K-R-2nd-Ed.-Exercises/Chapter 3/Exercise 3-04/README.md

 greater than the maximum positive value therefore converting largest negative value into positive one results in overflow.

-The simplest solution is to borrow 1 from any negative number, perform everything as before, and put the 1 back at the end.
+At first I thougt it's simplest to borrow 1 from any negative number, perform everything as before, and put the 1 back at the end.
+However, this is not so simple when the nuber would end with a 0, so it's simplest to just deal with the edge case immediately.